-Here’s how - Even before any of them were laid off, when they first became aware that their benevolent, white-haired and bearded uncle in a funny red, white, and blue suit was giving them a raise, they immediately started making plans for how they would spend the extra buck an hour.
+Here’s how - Even before any, of them, were laid off, when they first became aware that their benevolent, white-haired and bearded uncle in a funny red, white, and blue suit was giving them a raise, they immediately started making plans for how they would spend the extra buck an hour.
 By their calculations, that dollar meant an extra $160-180 per month in disposable income.

 The moral of the story for any unskilled, entry-level, minimum wage earner who might be able to actually read this and think about it is this – If you want a meaningful raise, EARN it.
 Show up on time, dressed appropriately, and ready to work.
+Work hard.
 Do what you’re told.
 Show your boss some respect.
 Demonstrate that you are willing and dependable.
 Learn your job well.
 Acquire new skills.
-Believe me, you will become an asset worthy of your hire (That’s not an insulting word.
+Trust me, you will become an asset worthy of your hire (That’s not an insulting word.
 It means something of value.).